 Elbert Dayzie

 Western society has been practicing what I claim to be, a painter, for hundreds of years.
-As a Navajo artist, I find this overwhelming and yet try to inject myself into this discipline.
+As a Navajo artist, I find this overwhelming, yet I try to inject myself into this discipline.
 The intonations of my culture in my images are subtle in most cases.
-Some influential “isms” that make it into my paintings are surrealism, impressionism, symbolism, and abstract expressionism.
+Some influential “isms” that appear in my paintings include surrealism, impressionism, symbolism, and abstract expressionism.